yoolk/yoolk_liquid/README.md

 Yoolk Liquid is a Rails Engine that contains liquid filters, drops, and tags for Yoolk Instant Website.
 It also provides sandbox models for [yoolk_instant_website_sandbox](https://github.com/yoolk/yoolk_instant_website_sandbox/).
 These models read data from json files.

+It was originally developed by [Chamnap Chhorn](http://github.com/chamnap), and it is currently maintained by him.

 This engine depends on:

 1. [liquid](https://github.com/Shopify/liquid) from Shopify